cisagov/ScubaGear/baselines/exo.md

 Learn](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/email-authentication-dmarc-configure?view=o365-worldwide#step-4-form-the-dmarc-txt-record-for-your-domain)
 for Microsoft guidance.

-Note that a DMARC record published at the second-level domain will protect all subdomains.
+Note, a DMARC record published at the second-level domain will protect all subdomains.
 In other words, a DMARC record published for `example.com` will protect both `a.example.com` and `b.example.com`, but a separate record would need to be published for `c.example.gov`.